-Time and again people come to me in classes and private sessions asking me how they might change/improve their life.
+Time and again people come to me in classes and private sessions asking me how they might change/improve their lives.
 Sometimes they are prepared to do whatever it takes to achieve that improvement.
 But more often, they are not prepared.

 This is not only true for people but also for organizations, including churches.
 In fact, churches are less often willing to make the changes than any person or group that comes to me.
 They often ask me to help them become a bit more like us at Unity of Sedona, but all too often, they can’t find the strength, courage, and/or wherewithal to do what it takes to achieve what they “claim they desire.”
 The problem is (as with individuals), they want a better experience but their willingness to do what it takes to make it happen just isn’t there.
 “The spirit is willing but the flesh (ego) is weak.

 It’s easy to say we want something but it’s an entirely different thing to truly want it at the deepest level.
-Jesus told a story of how there was once a “pearl of great price” (something of immeasurable value to us), and that whomever wanted it should be willing to sell all they have (and do all they can) in order to purchase it.
+Jesus told a story of how there was once a “pearl of great price” (something of immeasurable value to us), and that whoever wanted it should be willing to sell all they have (and do all they can) in order to purchase it.
 He was saying that if we truly want something, we should be willing to do anything to attain it.
 And it’s simply unacceptable that an addict has more focus and tenacity to get what they want than a soul who is on the path to a better life.
 Something is wrong with this picture!

 - Recognize there is a problem.